dustinhayes/JS-Unplugged/README.md

 ## Functions I - The Basics

 Ah, functions.
 The things programs are made of.
 It's hard to argue that this is where things get the most interesting.
 Writing functions is what makes you feel like you're really programming.
 In JavaScript, functions where many hats.
-We use functions to create functions, methods, construtors, lamdas (anonymous functions), and closures.
+We use functions to create functions, methods, constructors, lambdas (anonymous functions), and closures.
 All with the same syntax.

 ### Function Creation